MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-feedback-ms-org.md

 To learn more about the types of feedback and how Microsoft uses user feedback, see [Learn about Microsoft feedback for your organization](../misc/feedback-user-control.md).

-The table below represents which apps and services are currently connected to the feedback policies shown in the feedback policies table below.
-See below the table for screenshot examples.
+The following table represents which apps and services are currently connected to the feedback policies shown in the [Feedback policies table](#feedback-policies).
+For examples of in-product feedback and surveys, see [Feedback types](/microsoft-365/admin/misc/feedback-user-control#feedback-types).

 |**Apps & Services**|**In-product feedback** <br> |**In-product surveys** <br> |**Metadata collection** <br> |**Customer engagement** <br> |
 |:-----|:-----|:-----|:-----|:-----|